danger/danger-js/docs/tutorials/node-app.html.md

 }
 ```

 The `danger.pr` object is the JSON provided by GitHub to [represent a pull request][pr].
-So here we're pulling out the `assignee` key and validating that anything is inside it.
+So here we're pulling out the
+`assignee` key and validating that anything is inside it.

-We can make a small improvement to this rule, by allowing someone to declare that a PR is a work in progress Danger can allow the build to pass, but will provide feedback that there is no assignee.
+We can make a small improvement to this rule, by allowing someone to declare that a PR is a "work in progress" Danger
+can allow the build to pass, but will provide feedback that there is no assignee.

 ```js
 import { danger, fail, warn } from "danger"